mkarneim/beanfabrics/README.md

 * At Google Code there is a brief [introduction].
 * The [Beanfabrics homepage] contains an [overview], a [tutorial], some [code examples] and [demo applications].
 * At GitHub there is the [JavaDoc API documentation].
+* If you understand German you might want to watch a [presentation video] I have given at the TNG headquaters near Munich.
+Here is a link to the [slides].

 ### Source